Aid trickles in as survivors salvage belongings from rubble in Nepal villages struck by earthquake

 She said they got a tent and some food on Sunday night.
 Authorities distributed rice, oil, instant noodles and salt in the village, to last them for a few days.

-Mina Bika said her family was sleeping on Friday night when the ceiling fell and buried them.
-A relative rescued them.
-Her husband was badly injured and taken to hospital in the town of Surkhet while she and the couple's two sons were only lightly hurt.
+U.N.
+Secretary-General Antonio Guterres, who just returned from a trip to Nepal, said the hospitality and spirit of the country's people were "fresh in his heart."
+He sent condolences to families of the victims while wishing for a quick recovery for the injured, U.N. spokesman Stephane Dujarric said.

-“It felt like the world had collapsed and I was not sure if anyone had even survived and would be able to help," she said.
+“The United Nations is working closely with authorities in providing speedy assistance — including food, shelter and medicine — to those affected,” the spokesman added.

-Most of the homes in the villages in the districts of Jajarkot and Rukum — where houses are traditionally built by stacking rocks and logs — either collapsed or were severely damaged but even the few buildings made out of concrete were also damaged.
+Most homes in villages throughout the districts of Jajarkot and Rukum were built by stacking rocks and logs, and they mostly collapsed or were severely damaged in the quake.
+Even the few buildings made out of concrete were damaged.

 Monday's aftershock caused panic but there were no casualties, only a few structures that were already damaged were reported to have completely collapsed, said police official Binod Majhi.
 He added that the tremor would likely force many to spend a fourth night in the open.